 Defense Attorneys for Immigrant Arrests in Houston, TX

 If you or your loved one is an immigrant who was recently arrested in Southeast Texas, it is in your best interest to make sure that you have legal representation before making any statement to authorities.
-The Gonzalez Law Group represents individuals throughout Harris County, Friendswood, Pearland, Seabrook, League City, Deer Park, Pasadena, La Porte, Galena Park, Baytown and many others.
+The Gonzalez Law Group, PLLC represents individuals throughout Harris County, Friendswood, Pearland, Seabrook, League City, Deer Park, Pasadena, La Porte, Galena Park, Baytown and many others.

 Our lawyers in Houston can fight to possibly get your criminal charges reduced or dismissed.
 You can have our attorneys review your case and discuss all of your legal options when you call (832) 530-4070 or complete an online contact form to receive a free initial consultation.